RamzesIX/med-app-fe/README.md

 # med-app-fe
-Medical application to manage diseases.
+Client application used to manage medical information like diseases, risks or symptoms.